j-pats/landscape-scroller-raspberrypi/README.md

 *Above: From the original reddit post*

 I absolutely loved the end result, and have wanted one for myself for years, and so I finally decided to take it upon myself to remake it as best I can.
-I have included a full writeup for what parts are required, and have included a GitHub repo with the code that I used to remake it.
+I have included in this readme the entire projects creation process, with project files and scripts all included in the repository.
 ## Materials

 List of Materials: